GA-repos/Django_Models_1/readme.md

 Every time you make changes to your models, run `makemigrations` again.

-You should **NEVER** edit the migration files manually.
+You should **NEVER** edit the migration files manually, as Django automatically takes care of generating these migration files based on our model changes.
 Instead, edit the models files and let django figure out what to generate from them by running `makemigrations` again.